Basil Reynolds

 It is identity, pressure, responsibility, and purpose.

-I lived the full spectrum of life in music: momentum and uncertainty, recognition and rejection, intensity and erosion.
+I experienced the full spectrum of life in music: momentum and uncertainty, recognition and rejection, intensity and erosion.

 Those years revealed the pattern that still defines my work today: